All Episodes

 Bernie Sanders is not Donald Trump.

-They'll deal with Bernie Sanders in a little room behind the scenes, um, and and i i it'll be it'll be like Peter Finch being dragged in to meet the big uh multinational CEO.
+They'll deal with Bernie Sanders in a little room behind the scenes, and it'll be like Peter Finch being dragged in to meet the big multinational CEO.

 It's how it appears.

-If if Bernie Sanders think uh supporters think he's just lost fair and square or he realizes and he bows out gracefully endorses somebody, I think that's the scenario they want.
+If Bernie Sanders supporters think he's just lost fair and square or he realizes and he bows out gracefully and endorses somebody, I think that's the scenario they want.

-But if they make Bernie Sanders supporters angry, they're gonna leave.
+But if they make Bernie Sanders' supporters angry, they're going to leave.

-And I think this is really gonna be one of those elections, especially more so for the Democrats.
+And I think this is really going to be one of those elections, especially more so for the Democrats.

-If he thinks he can win as a third party candidate, he's gonna do it.
+If he thinks he can win as a third-party candidate, he's going to do it.

-And I'm I'm telling you, th this everything about the the we've had past elections is gonna is gonna change this year.
+And I'm telling you, everything that we've had with past elections is going to change this year.

-I think you're gonna see more people register to vote.
+I think you're going to see more people register to vote.

-We only got by half the people in this country above eighteen are are actually registered to vote.
+We only got like half the people in this country above 18 are actually registered to vote.

-I I've got friends of mine who've never voted who are starting to register to vote.
+I've got friends of mine who have never voted who are starting to register to vote.

-You've got it depends on who doesn't anger their base the most and how this is all played.
+It depends on who doesn't anger their base the most on how this is all played.

 And I think it's how people treat their bases.

-And right now, the Democrats are doing a better job of treating all segments of their voter base.
+And right now, the Democrats are doing a better job of treating all segments of their voter base than the Republicans are treating their people.

 As of right now.